 In the market for a new business communications platform?
 There have been many changes in business voice communications within the last few years.
 For example, you no longer have to spend thousands of dollars in upfront capital expenditures (often $40k or more) for an onsite phone system.
 Then, you still have to get monthly phone service from a traditional telecommunications service provider.
 Traditionally, business phone systems required onsite equipment and connection through a local phone provider.
 There weren’t many choices for the service in the past, and the competition was also limited.
 Today, with the introduction of new innovations and technology, including the internet and the cloud, business communications are a whole new ballgame.
 Here’s your guide to upgrading your business communications.

-1. Onsite vs Cloud Hosted
+1. Onsite vs. Cloud Hosted

 Another benefit of cloud-based hosted voice service is you typically get more features included without having to pay for additional equipment upfront or having to pay for upgrades to add new features.
 Features are driven by software updates, which are easily pushed into the cloud network and not dependent on hardware upgrades.

-(1) Monthly service costs
+- Monthly service costs

-(2) Upfront expenses
+- Upfront expenses

-(3) One-time Installation costs
+- One-time Installation costs

-(4) Ongoing upgrade and maintenance expenses.
+- Ongoing upgrade and maintenance expenses.

-For example, you can make and receive calls, check voicemail, review call history and change your answering rules all from your computer or mobile phone.
+For example, you can make and receive calls, check voicemail, review call history and change your answering rules from your computer or mobile phone.
 It is as if you were at your desk phone!
-One benefit of using a web portal or mobile app is that you can also maintain professional identity by calling customers back on your cell phone via a mobile app as if you are calling them back from the office.
+One benefit of using a web portal or mobile app is that you can also maintain your professional identity by calling customers back on your cell phone via a mobile app as if you are calling them back from the office.
 Most mobile apps allow you to set answering rules to determine when you want calls to ring to your mobile phone.

 4. Different Types of Users

 It’s important to think about the various users and their needs.
 This would include all employees from different departments and functional areas as well as various office locations.
-There are a few that stand out as having specific needs including remote workers, call center or support teams, sales teams, the receptionist or administrative assistants.
-Do you have a mobile workforce, field sales or technical staff that spend time away from the office?
+There are a few that stand out as having specific needs, including remote workers, call center or support teams, sales teams, the receptionist, or administrative assistants.
+Do you have a mobile workforce, field sales, or technical staff that spend time away from the office?
 If so, then having a phone system with a mobile app is imperative.
 A mobile app brings features directly to your mobile device as a full UC solution, including the ability to make and receive calls with the same identity as your office number.

 In addition, you will want your mobile workforce to have the ability to transfer an ongoing call from one device to another and continue the call without interruption.
 Do you have a Call Center or take support phone calls?
 Some providers offer Call Center functionality such as Automated Call Distribution (ACD), customized routing, call queues, and ring groups.
 Other providers do not offer Call Center applications or do but at a very steep price.
-Is it imperative that your receptionist can handle multiple calls at the same time, using a simple and integrated view of presence status, directory, list of calls, and speed dials?
+Is it imperative that your receptionist can handle multiple calls simultaneously, using a simple and integrated view of presence status, directory, list of calls, and speed dials?

 5. Flexibility and Scalability

 Your business is a certain size now, but it doesn’t hurt to think about potential future growth.
-Is the new phone system able to grow with you or will that involve paying for additional onsite equipment?
+Is the new phone system able to grow with you, or will that involve paying for additional onsite equipment?
 Onsite systems have a limit on the number of users based on the type of hardware purchased.
 Traditional phone systems must be upgraded in multiples of 4’s, 8’s, etc. Adding one more employee can cost a lot if you have reached your traditional system’s capacity.
 Unlike traditional phone systems, with cloud-hosted UC, there are no system capacity issues.
-You can expand as you grow, without adding expensive equipment and only paying for active users.
+You can expand as you grow without adding expensive equipment and only paying for active users.

 6. Porting Existing Phone Numbers

-Porting a phone number is the process of keeping your existing phone numbers by moving (i.e. porting) them from your current provider to a new provider which can take several business days.
+Porting a phone number is the process of keeping your existing phone numbers by moving (i.e., porting) them from your current provider to a new provider who can take several business days.
 Almost all providers will allow you to bring your existing numbers with you, but it’s a good idea to confirm that you can port all of your existing numbers to a new provider.
 Some providers will be able to port some numbers but not others.
 The porting process involves coordination between your existing (soon to be former)provider to release phone numbers to your new provider.

 Why be locked into a long-term contract?
 Your business communications provider should provide your company with quality support and service without locking you into a contract.
 Switching services is never fun, but preventing a customer from switching with long-term contracts is not a good situation either.
-A month-to-month contract only allows customers the option to easily to a new switch provider if your incumbent provider does not provide ongoing quality ongoing service and support.
+A month-to-month contract only allows customers to easily switch to a new switch provider if your incumbent provider does not provide ongoing quality ongoing service and support.